Who Dares Challenge Cooper’s Safety Rules?

 Making the wrong assumption about your gun's status on the street could get you hurt.

-No Solder or Marine would head onto a battlefield and no cop would go out on duty assuming their gun is loaded.
+No Solder or Marine would head onto a battlefield and no cop would go on-duty assuming their gun is loaded.
 They would confirm it's loaded.

 The same should apply to concealed carrying civilians.